greg-raven/Uncommon-Sense/_posts/2010-02-22-the-best-form-of-government.md

 ---
-title: 'The best form of government'
+title: "The best form of government"
 layout: post
 categories:
 - democracy